Articles in this section

 Source: Graphic Communications SVTHS

-• More consistent output across printers and media
+• Makes output more consistent across printers and media.

 Key Differences Between UCR and GCR